Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Experimental methodology

-We divided the seven publicly available datasets into two groups: the \textit{train group}, which comprised five datasets used for creating the \textit{custom dataset}, and the \textit{test group}, which consisted of two unseen datasets.
-Additionally, we incorporated our \textit{custom dataset} into the \textit{train group} as described in table \ref{tab:datasets-groups}.
+We divided the seven publicly available datasets into two groups: 1) a \textit{train group}, which comprised five individual datasets (i.e., CLEF'22, CLEF'23, MultiClaim, LESA, EnvClaims), and one combined \textit{general claim dataset}, and 2) a \textit{test group}, which consisted of two unseen datasets (i.e., NewsClaims and ClaimBuster)

 In our experiments, we worked with seven diverse datasets, dividing each one into train, validation, and test sets.
-For three of these datasets, CLEF-2022, CLEF-2023, and LESA, predefined split ratios were utilized, with CLEF-2022 having 42\% of samples for training, 48\% for validation, and 9\% for testing, CLEF-2023 using 70\% of samples for training, 28\% for validation, and 2\% for testing, and LESA employing 81\% samples for training, 9\% for validation, and 10\% for testing.
-These split ratios varied across all the 10 languages contained in each dataset, therefore, for the sake of space, we are providing the mean split ratios, omitting the detailed calculations for each language and set.
-The detailed number of samples for each dataset's train, validation and test set for each language is described in the table \ref{tab:dataset-split-ratio} in the Appendix \ref{small_LLMs}.
-For the remaining datasets, namely EnvClaims, NewsClaims, ClaimBuster, and MONANT, there were no default split ratios defined, therefore we determined the split ratios ourselves as 70\% of samples for training, 15\% for validation, and 15\% for testing.
+For three of these datasets, CLEF'22, CLEF'23, and LESA, predefined split ratios were utilized.
+The detailed number of samples for each dataset's train, validation and test set for each language is described in the Table \ref{tab:dataset-split-ratio} in the Appendix.
+For the remaining datasets, namely EnvClaims, NewsClaims, ClaimBuster, and MultiClaim, there were no default split ratios defined, therefore we determined the split ratios ourselves as 70\% of samples for training, 15\% for validation, and 15\% for testing.

 We performed two types of scenarios for experiments, where each experiment gradually increases the generality of the experiments.
+In our experiments, we trained models using the hyperparameters outlined in Table \ref{sec:appendix-implementation}.

 \paragraph{In-distribution evaluation.} In the first scenario, we conducted in-distribution evaluations to assess the models' performance when trained and tested within the same dataset.
 Specifically, we trained the models using the training set of a specific dataset, ensuring that they became familiar with the data distribution of that particular source.
 Subsequently, we evaluated the models' performance on the test set of the same dataset.
 We performed experiments on each dataset from the \textit{train group}.
 This scenario provides insights into how well the models generalize within the confines of a single dataset.